dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-profiles/materialize-profile.md

 ---
-title: "ClickHouse Profile"
+title: "Materialize Profile"
 ---

 :::info Vendor-supported plugin

 Certain core functionality may vary.
-If would like to report a bug, request a feature, or contribute, you can see the source code and open an issue in the repository below.
+If would like to report a bug, request a feature, or contribute, you can check out the linked repository and open an issue.

 :::